-7.30 - 8.30pm: ‘Gandhi’s India’ - biography, and portrait of India twenty years after Gandhi's death (60’).
-Open to Public
+7.30 - 8.30pm: ‘Gandhi’s India’ - biography, and a portrait of India twenty years after Gandhi's death (60’).

-9 - 10pm: ‘From London to Arcadia’ with Ben Okri, from the series ‘Great Railway Journeys’ (50’) Open to Public
+9 - 10pm: ‘From London to Arcadia’ with Ben Okri, from the series ‘Great Railway Journeys’ (50’)

 Jonathan Stedall has made over one hundred and fifty documentary films, largely for the BBC.
 He won a British Film Academy Award for his film ‘In Need of Special Care’, and has been nominated by the Broadcasting Press Guild and by BAFTA.
+See more information below.

-His early career included work as a Stage Manager in Repertory Theatre, an assistant film editor at Pinewood, and as a Floor Manager in commercial television.
+Jonathan Stedall'searly career included work as a Stage Manager in Repertory Theatre, an assistant film editor at Pinewood, and as a Floor Manager in commercial television.
 He joined the BBC as a producer/director at the advent of BBC2 in 1963.
 Many of his early films were made with the poet John Betjeman, and his work has always been prompted by his faith in a world that is essentially good and has meaning.

 In 1984 Jonathan moved from London to the BBC in Bristol, and since 1990 has worked as freelance director, as well as writing his autobiography ‘Where on Earth is Heaven?’
 (Hawthorn Press 2009), and a collection of poems under the title ‘No Shore Too Far’, written after the death of his wife (Hawthorn Press 2017).
 His most recent film is The Challenge of Rudolf Steiner.